-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing ion, should the action be ere is still a need, this is still y)?
+Project Party (e.g., In Progr Progress, Or n the 2024 HMP (i.e., th olete the action, should the action be IMP (i.e., there is still a need, this is still a priority)?
 Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
-Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
+Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project. and impacting power availability/interruption.
+Vegetation maintenance performed as needed in the Township.
 T. Riverside - 7 (former RS-12) Evaluate benefits of participating in CRS program Twp.
 Committee, Planning, OEM, Floodplain Adm.
-In Progress Yes Severe Weather Severe Weather T. Riverside - 8 (former RS-13) Conduct and facilitate community and public education and outreach for residents and businesses to promote natural hazard risk reduction to include: • Disaster preparedness • Hazard mitigation Municipality with support from Planning Partners, County Planning, NJOEM, FEMA In Progress Yes All Hazards All Hazards T. Riverside - 9 (former RS-15) Enhance community resilience to severe storms (incl. severe winter storms) by joining the NOAA "Storm Ready" program.
-Municipality with support from County, NJOEM and FEMA In Progress Yes All Hazards All Hazards T. Riverside - 10 The Township will continue to promote and support non-structural flood hazard mitigation alternatives for at risk properties within the floodplain, including those that have been identified as Repetitive Loss (RL) and Severe Repetitive Loss (SRL), such as acquisition/relocation or elevation depending on feasibility.
-The parameters for this initiative would be funding, benefits versus cost, and willing participation of property owners Municipality In Progress Yes Flooding Flood
+In Progress Township is evaluating the benefits.
+Yes Although the Township has flood exposure, the Township does not participate in the Community Rating System (CRS) program.
+Flood insurance premiums continue to rise.
+Twp.
+Committee, Planning, OEM, Floodplain Adm.
+T. Riverside - 8 (former RS-13) Conduct and facilitate community and public education and outreach for residents and businesses to promote natural hazard risk reduction to include: • Disaster preparedness • Hazard mitigation Municipality with support from Planning Partners, County Planning, NJOEM, FEMA In Progress Materials being creating for outreach.
+Yes Residents and businesses in the Township may not be aware of how to safely prepare for or mitigate the various hazards which may impact them in the Township.
+Municipality with support from Planning Partners, County Planning, NJOEM, FEMA T. Riverside - 9 (former RS-15) Enhance community resilience to severe storms (incl. severe winter storms) by joining the NOAA "Storm Ready" program.
+Municipality with support from County, NJOEM and FEMA In Progress Township is evaluating the benefits.
+Yes The National Weather Service (NWS) provides a certification called StormReady to locales that adopt certain weather preparedness principles and planning.
+The Township does not participate in NOAA's StormReady program.
+Municipality with support from County, NJOEM and FEMA